shahanakattil/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Task 7 - Document Summarization via Cognitive Service for Language Integration
+## Task 7 - Document Summarization via AI Service for Language Integration

-Summarization is one of the features offered by [Azure AI Service for Language](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/overview), a collection of machine learning and AI algorithms in the cloud for developing intelligent applications that involve written language.
+Summarization is one of the features offered by [Azure AI Service for Language](https://docs.microsoft.com/en-us/azure/AI-services/language-service/overview), a collection of machine learning and AI algorithms in the cloud for developing intelligent applications that involve written language.
 Use this article to learn more about this feature, and how to use it in your applications.

 In general, there are two approaches for automatic document summarization: extractive and abstractive.
 This API provides extractive summarization.
 Extractive summarization is a feature that produces a summary by extracting sentences that collectively represent the most important or relevant information within the original content.
 This feature is designed to shorten content that users consider too long to read.
 Extractive summarization condenses articles, papers, or documents to key sentences.
 The AI models used by the API are provided by the service, you just have to send content for analysis.